ColumbiaPython/week-3-Data-Visualization-with-Matplotlib-Seaborn-and-Flask/README.md

 ## Prepare for Next week
 For Next Week: Introduction to Machine Learning for Classification

-1. Logistic Regression:
+##### Logistic Regression:
-a. example question, concepts, data analysis
+1. example question, concepts, data analysis
-b.
-Do we really understand the Log Loss Calculation in Logistic Regression?
+2. Do we really understand the Log Loss Calculation in Logistic Regression?
 Instead of Mean Squared Error for Linear Regression, we use a cost function called Cross-Entropy, also known as Log Loss for Logistic regression.
-c.
-Binary Classification
+3. Binary Classification
-d.
-One vs. Rest: Multiple Categories Classification
+4. One vs. Rest: Multiple Categories Classification

-2. Naive Bayes:
+##### Naive Bayes:
 Why Naive Bayes is naive?

-3. SVM:
+##### SVM:
 Explain how SVM works.
 What is the difference between SVM and Random Forest?

-Reference:
+#### Reference:
 1. https://ml-cheatsheet.readthedocs.io/en/latest/logistic_regression.html